-The rear end of the high-pressure compressor in an aero-engine is in a temperature environment set by the overall pressure ratio chosen for the engine cycle (figure 1).
-Since the 1950’s, this temperature level has risen by about 300°C. Titanium alloys have progressively improved in temperature capability up to 630°C, figure 2.
-This would allow most compressors to be designed completely in titanium.
-However, practice in the United States has been to switch at approximately 520°C to nickel alloys and incur a weight penalty.
+The rear end of a high-pressure compressor in an aero-engine is in a temperature environment set by the overall pressure ratio chosen for the engine cycle.
+Since the 1950s, this temperature level has risen by about 300°C. Simultaneously, it was also discovered that titanium alloys could progressively tolerate temperatures of up to 630°C. Compressors could, therefore, be designed completely with titanium.
+Regardless, there is evidence demonstrating that in some countries, such as in the United States, nickel alloys are utilized when temperatures reach approximately 520°C, allowing a weight penalty in the procedure.

-The development of IM1834 is a good example of the metallurgist's response to the needs of the designer.
-The requirements were for higher tensile and fatigue strength and enhanced creep performance.
-These were met by optimising the structural balance between primary alpha content and the transformed beta phase in the titanium alloy.
+The development of IM1834 is a good example of a metallurgist's response to the needs of the designer.
+The requirements were intended for higher tensile and fatigue strength as well as enhanced creep performance.
+These were met by optimizing the structural balance between primary alpha content and the transformed beta phase in the titanium alloy.

-Producing integrally bladed discs, or blisks, is a natural progression in that the blade attachment features are deleted, resulting in significant weight and cost savings.
-For small engines the most economic manufacturing method is to machine both disc and aerofoils from a single forging.
-There may be a penalty to pay in that the material strength of the aerofoil may be reduced compared to that of a forged blade.
-Attention to the forging method and to the manufacturing processes can overcome this.
+Producing integrally bladed discs—also called blisks—is a natural setting wherein the blade attachment features are removed, resulting in significant weight and cost savings.
+For small engines, the most convenient manufacturing method is to machine both disc and aerofoils from a single forging; however, a common disadvantage of this method is that the material strength of the aerofoil may be reduced.
+Paying more attention to the forging method and to the manufacturing processes could help mitigate this issue.

 Metal Matrix Composites

 Titanium metal matrix composites can be applied to both aerofoils and discs.
-The use of silicon carbide fibre offers about 50% more strength and twice the stiffness of the high temperature titanium alloys, combined with reduced density.
-Aerofoil design will benefit from the increased stiffness due to selective reinforcement, providing the ability to control vibration modes and blade untwist.
-Further exploitation of this technique will be with integrally bladed rings which are expected to provide a 70% weight saving relative to a conventional geometry in titanium.
+Using silicon carbide fiber offers about 50% more strength and twice the stiffness of the high-temperature titanium alloys, combined with reduced density.
+Consequently, an aerofoil design will benefit from the increased stiffness of selective reinforcement.
+This will allow users the ability to control vibration modes and blade untwist.
+This technique could be utilized further using integrally bladed rings which are expected to provide a 70% weight saving relative to a conventional geometry in titanium.

-Another material development project is the use of intermetallics.
-Compounds of nickel/aluminium and titanium/aluminium have been investigated with current emphasis on the latter.
-Most intermetallic compounds are brittle at room temperature.
-The first applications are therefore likely to be in small components such static and rotating compressor aerofoils where the advantages over titanium include higher specific strength and stiffness as well as improved temperature and fire resistance.
-The use of these materials could extend to more critical components.
-One possible application is as an alternative matrix to the titanium alloy in a metal matrix composite, although such an application will require alternative fibres, to minimise any thermal expansion mismatch, and novel processing technology.
+Intermetallics are another material interest in gas turbine engines.
+Most intermetallic compounds are brittle at room temperature and could likely be applied in small components such as static and rotating compressor aerofoils.
+The advantages over titanium include higher specific strength and stiffness, as well as improved temperature and fire resistance.
+The use of these materials could extend to more critical components; one possible application is an alternative matrix to the titanium alloy in a metal matrix composite, although this would require alternative fibers to minimize any thermal expansion mismatch.